You can choose where you want to start grading! Some options are from the left navigation bar, the course Gradebook, and the Activity Stream.

 When you post grades, students can view them and any feedback you provided.
 All feedback for all attempts, even ungraded attempts, shows to students.

+Open an attempt.
+On the Submission page, select the feedback icon to open the feedback panel.
 You can embed an audio or video recording of your feedback in the editor as you grade attempts.
 The recording option appears in the feedback editor for most graded items in your course.
 Students watch or listen to your feedback alongside any text you include.

 This feature isn't supported on all browsers.
 For the best experience, use Chrome or Firefox.